 Leftover candy – Pick out the red and silver foiled candies from Christmas.
 Hopefully you picked up extra when it was on clearance.
 Any candies that are wrapped red, silver and gold work.

-Everything Heart – Buy a heart cookie cutter and cut your own heart-shaped cookies, bread, cheese out for a heart effect.
+Everything Heart Shape – Buy a heart cookie cutter and cut your own heart-shaped cookies, bread, cheese out for a heart effect.
 Perfect for lunches for your kiddos.

 Stay in – Make dinner versus going out to eat.
 Instead of having a dinner of $40+ (more if you bring the kids), make it at home for much less.